GraceKeane/theory-algos-project/README.md

 ## Repository Description
 This repository contains the C code to compute the SHA512 algorithm based on an input.
 The result of the program is a SHA512 message digest.
 This program also incorporates error handling, a make file, command line arguments and testing.

-- Final image of project output will go here

 ```bash
 ├── img # Folders contains images discussed in README.md